youurayy/k8s-hyperkit/readme.md

 ./hyperkit.sh set-cidr

 # (optional)
+# updates /etc/hosts with currently configured CIDR;
+# then you can use e.g. `ssh master` or `ssh node1` etc.
+# note: if your Mac's vmnet was already used with this CIDR, you will need to
+# adjust the /etc/hosts values manually (according to /var/db/dhcpd_leases).
+./hyperkit.sh etc-hosts

+# (optional)
 # after changing your CIDR, you may want to prune the MAC address associations in
 # the file /var/db/dhcpd_leases (the file must exist / or is later auto-created)
 ./hyperkit.sh clean-dhcp